aerona-chofu-ashp/3dparts/README.md

 but other parts can be used if the footprint is adjusted.

+### Components

+The 3D printed design comprises three pieces:

+1.  a boss which inserts into a 20mm thermostat pocket on the cylinder, into which 1b. an M5 stainless steel screw holds the probe in place
+2.  a base piece which presses into the boss, on which 2b. an RJ11 connector is mounted, and the probe soldered to the middle pins of the RJ11 (so that a standard twisted pair telephone cable can be used)
+3. a cover to slide over piece (2) to protect the wiring

+The design was printed in white PLA with a 0.6mm nozzle - ABS might have been better for its higher temperature properties, but PLA worked acceptably.
+It may be necessary to adjust tolerance values for different filaments or 3D printers.

 ### Enabling

 The Aerona3 ASHP accepts the hot water thermistor on terminals 7 and 8, and the buffer tank thermistor on terminals 11 and 12.

-The hot water thermistor is enabled by setting 51-07 to 1.
+The hot water thermistor is enabled on the ASHP room controller by changing setting 51-07 to 1.
 This enables the thermistor to be read via Modbus or on the room controller via setting 01-31.
 If the room controller is driving hot water programs, rather than the external Grant relay box, then this thermistor is used for deciding whether the hot water has reached 'eco', 'comfort' or 'boost' temperatures, and for running the weekly legionella cycle.

 The buffer tank thermistor is enabled by setting 51-11 to 1.
 However care is required, because enabling it can affect heating profile of